open-feature/java-sdk-contrib/tools/provider-tck/README.md

 ```bash
 mvn test -Dtest=MyProviderTckTest
 ```

+A suite extending `ProviderTckTest` with in-process control needs no Docker and no network.
+A suite extending `ContainerizedProviderTckTest` needs a working Docker daemon for its Compose stack.

 Scenarios run **serially** and the suite enforces this, overriding any `cucumber.execution.parallel.enabled=true` in your module's `junit-platform.properties`.
 Control API